papercups-io/papercups/CONTRIBUTING.md

 ## Creating a PR

 Just create a new pull request if you want to make an update.
 We would prefer that you open an issue describing the update first if possible!
+It helps you to create your own branch to impliment updates in the main application.

 For now, please request Alex (@reichert621) to review.